jaked/cufp-metaprogramming-tutorial/outline.markdown

 # Static metaprogramming in OCaml and Haskell

  * Camlp4:
-  preprocessing front-end to ocamlc,
+  preprocessing front-end to the OCaml compiler,
   AST transformations written as Camlp4 plugins

  * Template Haskell:
-  compiler extension to ghc,
+  compiler extensions to ghc,
   AST transformations embedded in Haskell code

 # A small example: first-order map